juiyangchang/CarND-Term1-Traffic-Sign/README.md

 |0.006|13 (Yield)|
 |0.005|1 (Speed limit (30km/h))|

-Test Case 2, Actual Label: 22 (Bumpy road)
+Test Case 2, Actual Label: 22 (Bumpy road): Unlike the VGG-16-like network, the GoogLeNet-like is quite certain about this one -- and it is right.
+It is probably worth investigating if it was due to image augmentation or inception module.
+Recall that the VGG-16-like network wasn't trained with image augmentation.
+But I would guess it is more due to data augmentation as I did apply shifting and shearing in data augmentation process.

 |Probability|Prediction|
 |:----:|:----:|